slimgroup/SegyIO.jl/README.md

 # SeisIO.jl
 SeisIO is a Julia package for reading and writing SEGY Rev 1 files.
-In addition to providing tools for reading/writing entire files, SeisIO provides a scanner that turns SEGY volumes into an object with direct out-of-core access to the underlying data.
+In addition to providing tools for reading/writing entire files, SeisIO provides a parallel scanner that reduces any number of files into a single object with direct out-of-core access to the underlying data.

 ## Installation
 SeisIO can be installed using the Julia package manager.
 If you have a Github account, run the following from the Julia REPL: